How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems

-To match the exact exchange energies of the appropriate norms, i.e., H and Gaussian electron density, incorporating q-dependence through $g(s,q)$ in the RS meta-GGA requires careful design of the function $q_0(s)$.
-Because of the spherical symmetry and monotonicity in electron density, q(r) of H and Gaussian electron density can be expressed as functions of s(r), and we denote them as $q_H(s)$ and $q_G(s)$, plotted in Figure \ref{contour_plots} (a) as black and green dashed lines, respectively.
-For most of the regions, $q_G(s) < q_H(s)$. $q_H(s)$ has an analytical form (see section VI of the Supplementary Material for the derivation),
+To match the exact exchange energies of the appropriate norms, i.e., H and the Gaussian electron density, incorporating the $q$ dependence through $g(s,q)$ in the RS meta-GGA requires a careful design of the function $q_0(s)$.
+Due to the spherical symmetry and strict monotonicity of the electron densities, $q(r)$ of H and the Gaussian electron density can be expressed as functions of $s(r)$, denoted as $q_\mr{H}(s)$ and $q_\mr{G}(s)$ and shown in Fig.~\ref{contour_plots} (a) as black and green dashed lines, respectively.
+For most regions, $q_\mr{G}(s) < q_\mr{H}(s)$. $q_\mr{H}(s)$ has the analytical form \cite{supplemental}